-Finally, perhaps the most important consideration for anyone looking to buy a house and land package is to find a quality property.
+Finally, perhaps the most important consideration for anyone looking to buy a house package is to find a quality property.
 In order to secure a loan, the lender’s valuation will need to closely match the purchase price.
 If it does, you can be confident that you’ve managed to secure a quality property at a good price.

 Have you got some questions we haven’t answered here?
 Talk to Steve from Mortgage Compare Plus to find out more today.